justyntemme/gonzoSoftware/nextwave/content/post/containerizeitall.md

 - nginx reverse proxy
 - reverse proxy

-description: "Multi-container networking with docker.
+description: "Multi-container networking with Docker.
 How to keep private data private."
 ---

 ### Keeping private traffic private

-In reality, no one needs to be able to see your backend services and databases.
-Those are strictly for the public services running on the same box to access.
-Unfortunately, too many database containers are exposed and pwned fairly easily due to sub-par security measures.
-By keeping the non-public containers only available to internal traffic, you reduce your attack service and increase security for all of your users.
+No one needs to be able to see your backend services and databases.
+Those are strictly for the public web-servers to access.Too many database containers are exposed and are left vulnerable to attack due to sub-par security measures.
+By keeping database containers only available to traffic from your web servers, you reduce your attack service and increase security for all of your users.

 ### A single Nginx Container

 #### Centralizing keys
-In the land before time... er, excuse me...the time before docker containers, all SSL certs would be stored in a centralized server on the bare metal machine.
-We return to a centralized approach via a ngnix docker container responsible for handling all the connections.
-This could eventually scale to a load balancer if desired.
+In the land before time -- er, excuse me - the time before Docker containers, all [SSL/TLS certifications](https://nextwavesolutions.io/post/tlsallthethings/) would be stored in a centralized server on the bare metal machine.
+We return to a centralized approach via Nginx in a Docker container responsible for handling all the connections.As nginx allows for rapid scaling with multiple servers, this could eventually scale to a load balancer if desired.

 #### nginx.conf

-One would think that using multiple Docker containers, talking to each other, hidden behind the docker network would be a difficult concept to grasp, and even more difficult to implement.
+One would think that multiple Docker containers talking to each other, not exposed to the internet would be a difficult concept to grasp, and even more difficult to implement.
 Fortunately for us, it's quite the opposite.
 Below is my nginx.conf with comments to explain how things work.

-These simply server optimizations.
-These are the same regardless of how many containers you are using.
+These are simply server optimizations.
 ~~~~~
 worker_processes 5;